hashicorp/consul-telemetry-collector/README.md

 EOF
 ```

-Now all pods that have been deployed since the Consul upgrade will get an updated envoy configuration and start attempting to forward their metrics to the consul-telemetry-collector.
+Now, all pods that have been deployed since the Consul upgrade will get an updated envoy configuration and attempt to forward their metrics to the Consul Telemetry Collector.

-#### Forward to another otel-collector
+#### Forward to another OTEL collector

 To consume these metrics in an APM, forward them to another OTLP metrics HTTP endpoint.